ncbi/vadr/documentation/annotate.md

    `misc_feature`s not to be reported in `.fail.tbl` files.)

 ---

+## <a name="memory"></a>Limiting memory usage and parallelization with
+   multi-threading

+The `v-annotate.pl` script, in particular the alignment step, is memory intensive.
+For Norovirus and Dengue virus, it is recommended to have 16G of RAM available.
+For larger viruses, such as the roughly 30Kb SARS-CoV-2 virus, 64G of available RAM is available.
+However, the `--glsearch` and `--split` options can be used to reduce the memory requirements.

+The `--glsearch` option causes the more memory efficient `glsearch` program from the FASTA software package to be used instead of Infernal's `cmalign` program.
+However, `--glsearch` has only been extensively tested for SARS-CoV-2 sequences, for which it is now recommended due to the high 64G memory requirement if `cmalign` is used.

+With `--glsearch` the amount of required memory is roughly 2G of RAM for small input fasta files with 1000 sequences or less, but can exceed 2G for very large input files; required memory will increase with the size of the input file.

+Using the `--split` option will remove the dependence of required memory on input file size because it causes the input fasta file to be split into independent chunks and each chunk is processed independently, with results from all chunks combined at the end.

+Also, in combination with the `--glsearch` and `--split` options, the user can specify multi-threading with `<n>` CPUs by using the `--cpu
+<n>` option.
+It is recommended that at least 2G * `<n>` total RAM is
+available when using this option.

 #### Questions, comments or feature requests?
 Send a mail to eric.nawrocki@nih.gov.